Temporary Anchorage Devices (TADS)

 -

-Your bite needs vertical correction, such as in open bite or deep bite
+Your bite needs vertical correction, such as in open bite or deep bite cases

 You're missing teeth and need a strong anchor point to close spaces